sahilrajput03/cssDesignTrail/course-flexbox-zombies/Readme.md

 2 1
 ```

-<ins>**❤️Note: `flex-wrap: wrap-reverse` with `align-items: flex-end` makes items go to the top instead of the bottom like it normally would, even when nothing is wrapping!.
+<ins>**⚠️Note: `flex-wrap: wrap-reverse` with `align-items: flex-end` makes items go to the top instead of the bottom like it normally would, even when nothing is wrapping!.
 Pretty crazy! 🚀 TAKE AWAY: When you using `flex-wrap: wrap-reverse` the align-items's `flex-start` and `flex-end` behaves as it they were reversed.**</ins>

 ```text
 *  Tip: With `flex-wrap: wrap;` you can use `justify-content: flex-end;` to make the childdren stick to the end of the flex.